 Why Supervisors and Senior Management Struggle

 Many organizations do struggle with daily operations.
-And the relationship between senior management and the Supervisor is a main reason.
+And the relationship between senior management and the Supervisor is the main reason.
 One of the causes for this is because the Supervisor often comes into their role from a foreign perspective compared to the rest of management.

 In most cases, the Supervisor is hired into the position from the non-management group (the agents).
-As an agent they were top performers and displayed some management qualities and initiative.
+As an agent, they were top performers and displayed some management qualities and initiative.
 Regretfully the Supervisor is often promoted and then must supervisor their old team.
 This would be a very precarious situation for anyone.
 Rarely is the promoted Supervisor prepared for the career change and the new set of job competencies that they must now master.

 Supervisors must connect it all

 Despite the struggle between the Supervisor and senior management relationship the customers need to be served.
 So take a look at the scope of the responsibilities of the Supervisor.

 Customers: They must be the linchpin between the company and the frontline agents that interact with customers.
 Even for online companies, the call center is vital and the Supervisor is the steward of the customer experience.